 A partitioner displays and can add, delete, and modify partitions on a hard disk.
 This section describes two graphical partitioners you can use to configure a hard disk so you can install Ubuntu Linux.
-One partitioner, gparted, is available on the live/install Desktop CD desktop.
+The first partitioner, gparted, is available on the live/install Desktop CD desktop.
 The other partitioner is part of the ubiquity installer and is not available by itself.
-See page 57 for information on using the textual partitioner, which is available when you use the textual installer.
-After you install Ubuntu Linux, you can use parted (page 673) to manipulate partitions.
+See page 75 for information on using the textual partitioner, which is available when you use the textual installer.
+After you install Ubuntu Linux, you can use parted (page 593) to manipulate partitions.
 If you want a basic set of partitions, you can allow ubiquity to partition the hard disk automatically using guided partitioning.

-See "Setting Up the Hard Disk" on page 30 for a discussion of free space, partitions, partition tables, and filesystems.
-"Partition Suggestions" on page 32 discusses some of the filesystems you may want to set up partitions for.
+See "Setting Up the Hard Disk" on page 33 for a discussion of free space, partitions, partition tables, and filesystems.
+"Manual Partitioning: Planning Partitions" on page 36 discusses some of the filesystems for which you may want to set up partitions if you manually partition the hard disk.